There is certainly a lot of unmissable things to do in Cork.

 Dursey Island is one of the few inhabited islands that lie off the southwest coast of Ireland.
 Situated at the western tip of the Beara Peninsula in the west of County Cork.

-This peaceful island, with only a handful of semi-permanent residents, is connected to the mainland by Ireland’s only cable car.
+With only a handful of semi-permanent residents, this peaceful island is connected to the mainland by Ireland’s only cable car.

-First opened in 1969, the Dursey Island cable car is the most used means of transport across the turbulent waters of the Dursey Sound and became a top-rated tourist attraction.
+First opened in 1969, the Dursey Island cable car is the most used means of transport across the turbulent waters of the Dursey Sound and has become a top-rated tourist attraction.

 9. Walk the 100 steps in Bantry House and Gardens

-Located within 1.5 hours from Cork, on Bantry Bay in West County Cork, sits the Bantry House, which is the ancestral home of the Earls of Bantry.
+Located within 1.5 hours from Cork, on Bantry Bay in West County Cork, sits the Bantry House, the ancestral home of the Earls of Bantry.

 The House has a significant collection of art treasures, and you can discover them in a self-guided tour.